-- A. Financial Assistance providers must have written standards addressing how they will determine and prioritize which eligible families and individuals will receive assistance. - Program participant eligibility is limited to families and individuals who: - Meet the criteria under paragraph (1) of HUD's Definition of Homelessness in 24 CFR 576.2; or - Meet the criteria under paragraphs (2), (3), or (4) of HUD's Definition of Homelessness in 24 CFR 576.2 AND have a household income below 50% AMI; or - Meet the criteria under paragraphs (1), (2), or (3) of HUD's Definition of At Risk Homelessness in 24 CFR 576.2 AND have a household income below 50% AMI - Eligibility must be documented for all eligible households.
-Records must also be kept for applicants deemed ineligible for assistance. - Eligibility verification must be documented: - o By a third party, such as written source documentation, or HMIS records; or - o Intake worker observation and written certification. - o Self-certification is not an allowable method of verification for financial assistance. - Household income information must be verified and documented.
-Acceptable documentation includes: - Copy of most recent paystub(s) OR other written verification from employer - Copy of most recent federal or state tax return - Copy of most recent payment statement OR benefit notice OR bank deposit statement OR other written verification from income source. - If written third party documentation is not available, the applicant may provide a selfdeclaration of income statement. - For Emergency Shelters, standards must address how the Emergency Shelter will document assistance was necessary to immediately prevent entrance to the emergency shelter project or rapidly exit.
+A. Financial Assistance providers must have written standards addressing how they will determine and prioritize which eligible families and individuals will receive assistance.

+- Program participant eligibility is limited to families and individuals who: - Meet the criteria under paragraph (1) of HUD's Definition of Homelessness in 24 CFR 576.2; or - Meet the criteria under paragraphs (2), (3), or (4) of HUD's Definition of Homelessness in 24 CFR 576.2 AND have a household income below 50% AMI; or - Meet the criteria under paragraphs (1), (2), or (3) of HUD's Definition of At Risk Homelessness in 24 CFR 576.2 AND have a household income below 50% AMI - Eligibility must be documented for all eligible households.
+Records must also be kept for applicants deemed ineligible for assistance. - Eligibility verification must be documented: - $\circ~$ By a third party, such as written source documentation, or HMIS records; or - \circ $\;$ Intake worker observation and written certification. - Self-certification is not an allowable method of verification for financial assistance. - Household income information must be verified and documented.
+Acceptable documentation includes: - o Copy of most recent paystub(s) OR other written verification from employer - \circ $\$ Copy of most recent federal or state tax return - Copy of most recent payment statement OR benefit notice OR bank deposit statement OR other written verification from income source. - If written third party documentation is not available, the applicant may provide a self-declaration of income statement. - For Emergency Shelters, standards must address how the Emergency Shelter will document assistance was necessary to immediately prevent entrance to the emergency shelter project or rapidly exit.
 Emergency Shelter financial assistance must be provided within fourteen days of entry to the Emergency Shelter project.

-- B. Financial assistance may be used to meet a variety of essential needs, so long as it supports immediate housing stability for eligible households.
+B. Financial assistance may be used to meet a variety of essential needs, so long as it supports immediate housing stability for eligible households.
 In all cases, it must be determined that BUT FOR financial assistance the household would become or remain homeless.
+Eligible expenditures are limited to:

-Eligible expenditures include: - Short-term, tenant-based rental assistance for up to 3 months - Last month's rent - Security deposits, not to exceed the value of 3 months of rent - Moving costs, including truck rental - Essential furnishings and home goods when moving into new housing, not to exceed \$750 per household with adults only and \$1,500 per household with adults and children - Utility deposits (where it is standard practice by the utility) or assistance - Utility arrears (water, gas, fuel oil, wood, sewage, electric, internet) - Rental arrears as a one-time payment, not to exceed the value of 3 months rent - Reducing or eliminating debt to make future rent affordable or debt that is preventing a household from applying for subsidized housing - Program fees for recovery housing or other non-traditional housing option - Offset costs for a host family, directly paid to the host family for a commitment of housing - Transportation costs to live with family/friends, including in another region or state - Other activities, so long as they are directly tied to a housing stability plan
+- Short-term, tenant-based rental assistance for up to 3 months - Last month's rent - Security deposits, not to exceed the value of 3 months of rent - Utility deposits (where it is standard practice by the utility) - Rental arrears as a one-time payment, not to exceed the value of 3 months' rent - Program fees for recovery housing or other non-traditional housing option - Transportation costs to live with family/friends, including in another region or state